“The best way to find yourself is to lose yourself in the service of others.”Mahatma Gandhi

 These days, my eldest son, Gray, sings in the adult choir.
 In support of his choir’s hard work, I recently, said, “Yes” when asked, if I’d get on the list to cater a small group of parishioners and choristers after a Sunday Evensong (and volunteered husband Grady, too.)

 When our assigned Sunday came about, so did a special performance of guest organist William K. Trafka.
 The regular small service was promoted to a special service and the number of expected guests doubled!
-No problem, “It ain’t no hill for a stepper.”
+No problem, “It ain’t no step for a stepper.”

-My husband and I are comfortable in a commercial kitchen, having met over 35 years ago at our restaurant jobs (he was the busboy, I was the waitress), but catering any size event always involves more work than you first think, especially if your an eternal optimist like me.
+Grady and I are comfortable in a commercial kitchen, having met over 35 years ago at our restaurant jobs (he was the busboy, I was the waitress), but catering any size event always involves more work than you first think, especially if your an eternal optimist like me.

-Kerry’s Artichoke Dip
+Kerry’s Artichoke Dip Recipe

 - One can of drained, rinsed, and quartered artichoke hearts